 How UX designers work

 A good UX designer is not just a person who handles the button shapes and placement.
-Their job is to identify problems that could arise in the user experience and find solutions for them, so that when you launch your product everything is seamless.
-They will ask a lot of questions, and that’s important because they will focus not only on color scheme and functional performance, but also on speed, functional performance and pretty much everything else that your end user will be paying attention to.
+Their job is to identify problems that could arise in the user experience and find solutions for them so that when you launch your product, everything is seamless.

 When to bring UX to the table

 From a practical point of view, you should make sure that the UX designer is one of the first people you hire.
-If you prioritize design and user experience from the get-go, these important concepts will remain in your company culture as it grows, ensuring a solid base for any future customer-oriented endeavors.
+If you prioritize design and user experience from the get-go, these important concepts will remain in your company culture as it grows, ensuring a sound basis for any future customer-oriented endeavors.

-Keep in mind however that this also means that you can collaborate with UX designers rather than hiring them on a full-time position if that’s what works best for you.
+Keep in mind however that this also means that you can collaborate with UX designers rather than hiring them on a full-time position if that is what works best for you.

 How much is just enough?

-You cannot expect your engineers and programmers to be a do-it-all person- even if you are one of them yourself and it’s your startup.
-The UX designer is specialized in improving the user’s experience with your product, just as you are specialized in programming, or in management, or whatever it is you do best.
+You cannot expect your engineers and programmers to be a do-it-all person- even if you are one of them yourself and it is your startup.
+The UX designer is specialized in improving the user’s experience with your product, just as you remain dedicated to programming, or in management, or whatever it is you do best.

 Your team and UX

-And as a last thought on why your startup needs UX remember this- your user will notice the work behind a program only when something goes wrong- so you need to make sure that what you’re selling them is a 100% positive experience.
+So as a last thought on why your startup needs UX remember this, your user will notice the work behind a program only when something goes wrong, so you need to make sure that what you are selling them is a 100% positive experience.